10 best CMDB tools for 2026: What actually works

 The issue?
 While the tool is capable, getting full value often requires significant investment in both time and resources.
 That’s why many teams, especially mid-sized ones or those without deep ServiceNow experience, look for lighter, faster alternatives that don’t compromise on functionality.

-Pro Tip 💡: A half-populated CMDB is worse than none.
-Pair Virima’s discovery and service mapping with your ServiceNow CMDB, you get the best of both worlds: a clean,
+Pro Tip: A half-populated CMDB is worse than none.
+Pair Virima’s discovery and service mapping with your ServiceNow CMDB.
+You get the best of both worlds: a clean, continuously updated CMDB feeding accurate data into ServiceNow workflows, at a fraction of the cost of ServiceNow’s own ITOM Discovery module.

 3. Halo CMDB